blue-santa/arctic-miner-UAF/README.md

 ### About This Repository

-This repository contains my notes, journal, sketches, and other random data associated with my involvement with UAF and Dr. Lawlor's participation in the NASA "Break the Ice" challenge.
+This repository contains my notes, journal, sketches, and other random data associated with my involvement with this challenge.

-Other students may find some of this content useful, as I will attempt to record my learning in a format that assists others in becoming a part of the UAF Robotic team.
+Other students may find some of this content useful, therefore I am attempting to record my learning in a format that assists others in becoming a part of the UAF Robotics team.

 ## Getting Involved

 ### Incentives

-There is a general excitement among students about the concept of being involved in robotics.
-A challenging and meaningful career may await a diligent student, as well as a chance to learn new skills and explore new possibilities.
+There is a general excitement among students about the concept of being involved in robotics, even before learning about UAF's Break The Ice opportunity.

+Many students see computer science and robotics as an opportunity for a rewarding career.

+#### NASA's Mining Initiative

 NASA is actively monitoring the progress of UAF's project, and students have their work displayed with this prominent employer.

+Interested students may find it useful to know that NASA is planning a series of missions, dubbed the "Artemis missions", for which this Break The Ice challenge is providing relevant research and discovery.

-Note that NASA is planning the Artemis mission to the Shackleton Crater at the Lunar South Pole.
-These missions have an objective to harvest water from lunar ice, which can then be converted to rocket fuel.
+In the Artemis missions, NASA intends to send manned lunar mining equipment to the Shackleton Crater at the Lunar South Pole.

+The objective is to harvest water from lunar ice, and the water can then be converted to rocket fuel.

-Past students have found employment with agencies such as SpaceX.
+Past students have found employment with agencies such as SpaceX and other prominent space agencies.

+#### Alaska is Home to a Growing Space Race Initiative

 Another interesting fact is that the state of Alaska itself is growing in potential for commercial space exploration and development.

-There is a budding space program at the base of the Kenai pennisula.
+There is a budding space program, [Alaska Aerospace](https://akaerospace.com/), at the base of the Kenai pennisula.

+Fairbank's own military base, Eielson Air Force Base, has partitioned one of its installations near Fairbanks to serve as an installation for the new Space Force.

 Alaska is renowned for its connection to the oil and gas industries.
 Launching satelites and other payloads from Alaska may have advantages over other locations due to its proximity to these natural resources.

 The Break The Ice challenge has opportunities to connect students with career openings that span the gas and mining industry on both a terrestrial and extra-terrestrial level.